DVD Movie Guide @ dvdmg.com Awards & Recommendations at Amazon.com.

 Reviewed by Colin Jacobson (January 25, 2011)

 With a title like Hatchet, a movie can follow one of two paths.
-First, it can be a biopic about 70s southern rock band Molly Hatchet.
-Second, it can be a gory horror flick.
+Either it can bring a biopic about 70s Southern rock band Molly Hatchet or it can deliver a gory horror flick.

 Perhaps someday we’ll get a fascinating look at Molly Hatchet’s exploits, but 2006’s Hatchet instead follows the second path.
 Set in New Orleans, Mardi Gras attracts the usual band of drunken revelers such as college guys Ben (Joel David Moore) and Marcus (Deon Richmond).